-Does Sacramento Have Hard Water?
-What Homeowners Should Know
+Sacramento’s Hard Water: What Homeowners Should Know?

 does sacramento have hard waterI went through a “rock” phase when I was a kid.
 I’m not talking about punk rock or heavy metal, though I’ve always liked blasting guitar riffs from my speakers.
 I’m talking about the year we spent studying minerals and rocks in Earth Science class.
 After the first lesson, I was hooked and went home and begged my parents for a tumbler and rock collecting kit.
 I spent that year hiking all the great trails around the Sacramento area with my parents collecting stones.
 Then, I’d come home and put the rocks that I found along the trail up on the shelves in my room.